 Stephen R. Lewis, Jr. is President Emeritus and Professor of Economics Emeritus at Carleton College, where he served as president from 1987 to 2002.
 He began senior administrative experience at Williams College, where he twice served as Provost of the College (1968-71 and 1973-77).
-From January 2007 to December 2014 he was Chairman of the Board of Columbia Funds, a $130 billion family of mutual funds, where he has been a Director since January 2002.
+From January 2007 to December 2014 he was Chairman of the Board of Columbia Funds, a $130 billion family of mutual funds, where he was a director from 2002-2014.

 An economist with a specialty in developing countries, Lewis received his BA, Phi Beta Kappa, from Williams in 1960, and his PhD in Economics from Stanford in 1963.
 He taught Economics at Stanford (1962-63), Harvard (1965-66), the University of Nairobi (1971-72) and Williams (1966-87), where he held the Herbert H. Lehman Professorship.